nhreimer/nxvfxvst/Readme.md

 * DAW Automation controls for effects
   * Dynamically names and resets names of parameters for DAW visibility
 * JSON serialization for importing/exporting (via clipboard at the moment)
-* Real-time VFX Engine that synchronizes to midi events
+* Real-time VFX Engine that synchronizes to audio data and midi events
   * Effects
   * Particle generator
   * Particle modifiers